r0fls/soad/docs/index.md

 ## Overview

-SOAD (System Of A Dow, or Strategy-Oriented Algorithmic Trading, according to the coauthor, ChatGPT) is a Python package designed to simplify the process of developing and testing algorithmic trading strategies.
+SOAD (System Of A Dow) is a Python package designed to simplify the process of developing and testing algorithmic trading strategies.

 - **Author**: Raphael Deem
 - **Repository**: [GitHub](https://github.com/r0fls/soad)